-About a year has passed since President Donald Trump reentered the White House.
-Launched on Jan.
-20, 2025, the second Trump administration has completely upended the existing flow of U.S. domestic and foreign policy.
-ChosunBiz has sequentially carried an in-depth analysis of the future envisioned by Trump's second term, from the U.S.-China trade war that erupted as the administration began to on-the-ground U.S. economic policy and interviews with experts in the United States and China.
+About a year has passed since President Donald Trump returned to the White House.
+The second Trump administration, launched on Jan.
+20, 2025, has completely reversed the trajectory of U.S. domestic and foreign policy.
+ChosunBiz has closely analyzed the future envisioned by Trump's second term by running, in sequence, reports on the U.S.-China trade war that unfolded with the new administration, U.S. on-the-ground economic policy, and interviews with experts in the United States and China.
 [Editor's note]

-One year after President Trump returned to the White House.
-The world is again adapting to the "age of tariff."
-The United States has used tariff to press for a manufacturing revival and supply chain reorganization, while China has pushed back by emphasizing that it is the world's largest production base and an irreplaceable market.
+A year after President Trump's return to the White House, the world is again adjusting to the "era of tariffs."
+The United States has used tariffs to push for a manufacturing revival and a supply chain reshuffle, while China has pushed back by emphasizing its status as the world's largest production base and an irreplaceable market.

-In the thick of U.S.-China competition, we posed the same questions to experts representing both countries.
-Their answers differed, but a common conclusion was clear.
-Both agreed that tariff has become a tool that shakes supply chains, investment, and security, beyond a mere trade instrument.
+In the thick of U.S.-China competition, we posed the same questions to experts representing each country.
+Their answers differed, but a shared conclusion was clear.
+Both agreed that tariffs have become a tool that shakes supply chains, investment, and security, beyond a simple trade instrument.

 - Between the United States and China, which side do you think gained more in the negotiations?